rnajena/magnipore/README.rst

 -  15: Number of provided reference sequences is not equal 1 or 2
 -  16: Unknown pore type
 -  17: Error in multiprocessing signal comparison
--  18: Error in magniplot with error code
+-  18: Error in magniplot

    Errors of first sample: